IbzanHyena/blog.ibzan.co.uk/articles/2022-07-25-blog-generator.md

 A rank zero array is just a single element.
 A rank one array is a vector, rank two is a matrix (although they do not behave exactly the same as a matrix does in linear algebra at all times), and so on.

-J, like most array languages, is read right-to-left and has no "operator" precedence (strictly speaking J primitives are not operators, but it's close enough for now).
+J, like most array languages, is read right-to-left and has no &ldquo;operator&rdquo; precedence (strictly speaking J primitives are not operators, but it&rsquo;s close enough for now).
 Instead, the interpreter applies operators in the order it encounters them.
 This system has both advantages and disadvantages.
 The main advantage is that the lack of operator precedence greatly simplifies writing code and interpreting it, especially in a language with a large number of primitives.